A2uma0/A2uma0/README.md

 - 🔭 I’m currently working on: trying to fix my life.
 - 🌱 I’m currently learning: C#, Webdesign stuff, VFX and Editing.
-- 👯 I’m looking to collaborate with: [React 😢](https://github.com/reactdev1337)
 - 💬 Ask me about: nothing really, Since I probably won't have the answer you are looking for...
 - 📫 How to reach me: Why would you want to do that?
 But anyways it's down below 👀.
 - ⚡ Fun fact¹: [React](https://github.com/reactdev1337) is Gay.
 - ✨ Fun fact²: I use Arch btw (I really don't).
-- 💙 Fun fact³: I hate Discord but I still use it.
-(I'll stop now)
+- 💙 Fun fact³: I use the Terminal so I look cool (I'll stop now).

 <p align="center">
     <a href="Discord.txt"><img src="https://img.icons8.com/nolan/64/discord-logo.png" alt="discord"/></a>